jamstatic/notes/Jamstack is confusing.md

 - Component-based approach has gone mainstream, large websites are often built with Deisgn Systems, more and more are using **Web Components**.
 - Client-side JavaScript has evolved, and you can now import **ESM modules** in browsers, and load some JavaScript only when necessary
 - You can take leverage of Services Workers and serve your site as a **Progressive Web App**
-- You have thousands of **APIs** at your disposal to enrich your site functionality: payment, shopping cart, search, even databases are now available as a service.
+- You have thousands of **APIs** at your disposal to enrich your site functionality: payment, shopping cart, search, even databases are now available as a service, more and more are available through ** GraphQL**.
-- Control version systems lGit has changed the way we collaborate and ship code
+- Control version systems like Git have changed the way we collaborate and ship code, many services allow you to deploy automatically on push, allowing for **atomic deployments** on some continuous deployment services.
+- You can execute your code in the Cloud, serverless functions were first introduced by Amazon and now Microsoft, Google and other proviers all compete on that front.
+Netlify is an abstraction on top of those providers.